 Let’s explore more about kombucha!

-Kombucha tea is a carbonated drink discovered in China about 2000 years ago.
-It is also called ‘The Elixir of Life’.
+Kombucha tea also called ‘The Elixir of Life is a carbonated drink which was discovered in China about 2,000 years ago.
 The name of the tea comes from Dr. Kombu who took tea fungus from Korea to Japan.
 And ‘cha’ means ‘tea’ in Chinese.

-Kombucha is made from sugar and tea with a tea fungus called ‘scoby’.
-Scoby is the starter culture and it is the result of the symbiotic relationship between yeast and bacteria.
-As you may have noticed, sugar is used when fermenting the kombucha.
-However, according to research, most of the sugar that is used during the process is eaten by the bacteria and yeast.
+Kombucha is made using sugar, tea, and a tea fungus called a ‘scoby’.
+A scoby is the starter culture and is the result of the symbiotic relationship between yeast and bacteria.
+Sugar is used when fermenting kombucha, but according to research, most of the sugar is eaten by the bacteria and yeast during the process.
 At the beginning of fermentation, kombucha has 30 calories and 2-3 grams of sugar.
 But these figures change during the process.
 The longer the fermentation period, the lower the sugar content.

-Kombucha is a slightly sweet, slightly carbonated, fizzy and acidic beverage.
-Black, green or white tea is used in its making.
-It can be flavored with lemon, mint, jasmine, lavender or rose to give a different flavor and make it easier to drink.
+Kombucha is a slightly sweet, slightly carbonated, fizzy and acidic beverage, and black, green, or white tea can be used to make it.
+It can be flavored with lemon, mint, jasmine, lavender, or rose to give a different flavor and make it easier to drink.